Strong start to 2021, China economy powers ahead for high-quality growth

 The gross domestic product (GDP) reached 24.93 trillion yuan (about 3.82 trillion U.S. dollars) in Q1, up 0.6 percent from the fourth quarter of last year, data from the National Bureau of Statistics (NBS) showed Friday.

-The Chinese economy registered a 6.8-percent contraction in the Q1 of 2020 due to the novel coronavirus.
-Thanks to resolute and effective virus control, the global growth engine regained its footing with a "V-shaped" comeback to attain three consecutive quarters of a rebound last year (3.2 percent in Q2, 4.9 percent in Q3 and 6.5 percent in Q4).
+The Chinese economy registered a 6.8-percent contraction in Q1 2020 due to the novel coronavirus.
+Thanks to resolute and effective virus control, the global growth engine regained its footing with a V-shaped comeback by attaining three consecutive quarters of a rebound last year (3.2 percent in Q2, 4.9 percent in Q3 and 6.5 percent in Q4).

+"Full-year economic growth is likely to maintain a stably consolidating and improving trend," said NBS spokesperson Liu Aihua at a press conference, citing the country's growing intrinsic development momentum, supply quality and market vitality as major support for sustained recovery.

 Friday's data sent encouraging signs across the board.
 In Q1, China's value-added industrial output, retail sales and fixed-asset investment went up 24.5 percent, 33.9 percent and 25.6 percent, respectively.